Bertolotti's syndrome: Classification

-Bertolotti's Syndrome is classified via the Jenkins Classification.
+The different types of LSTV were first classified by Antonio Castellvi aptly named the Castellvi classification.
+In his classification, he identified 7 types of LSTV.
+However, this Castellvi developed this classification for the purposes of identifying risk of disc herniation in patients, not for Bertolotti's Syndrome patients.

+In 2023, Dr. Arthur Jenkins published a revised version of LSTV classification called the Jenkins Classification.
 The Jenkins classification is separated into 4 categories: Type 1, 2, 3, and 4 with subclassifications of: L (left) or R (right) prominence, A (unilateral), B (bilateral), or C (Type 2 with Type 1 and contralateral 2 anatomy or Type 4 with a gap > 10 mm and contralateral Type 3 anatomy), + L (left) or R (right) iliac contact.

 Type 1: A dysplastic transverse process that shows a gap of less than 10mm, but greater than 2mm across the lumbosacral junction.

 Type 2: Pseudo-articulation between adjacent transverse processes with a gap of less than 2 mm.

 Type 3: Complete fusion lateral to the facet at the ala, without spontaneous fusion of the disk or facet joints, of the lumbosacral junction.

 Type 4: Presence of unilaterally fused side with varying pseudoarticulation on the contralateral side (Type 4A, 4B, or 4C).

 Diagnosis

 The diagnosis depends on appropriate patient history backed by imaging studies like X ray and MRI.
-Lumbosacral spine radiographs help in the identification of the skeletal abnormality.
-MRI helps in confirmation.
+Lumbosacral spine radiographs like CT Lumbar help in the identification of the skeletal abnormality.
+MRI helps in confirmation of disc trouble.
+CT is also utilized to visualize the bone deformity.

 Treatment

 Non-surgical treatments include steroid injections in the lower back or radiofrequency sensory ablation.
 Physical therapy interventions are also helpful in early cases and are focused on mobilization, neural stretching, and core strengthening exercises.
 Surgical intervention is usually a last resort if all conservative methods fail.
-It can be treated surgically with posterolateral fusion or resection of the transitional articulation.
+It can be treated surgically with posterolateral fusion and resection or solely by resection of the enlarged transverse process.